mcox53/portfolio-website-jekyll/menu/about.md

 #### Welcome!

 My name is Matthew Cox and I am currently in my senior year majoring in Electrical Engineering at the University of Connecticut.
 My expected graduation date is May 2019.
 I am passionate about working with and building hardware projects but am particulary interested in embedded systems.

 I have experience writing code for microcontrollers as well as working with VHDL synthesized on FPGAs.
-These are topics I enjoy the most and have the most experience in but I also enjoy projects that include the following topics:
+These are topics I have the most experience but I also enjoy working on or with the following:

 - Digital Signal Processing
 - Digital Communication